 The Federal Council recently adopted a new Digital Switzerland strategy for the next two years.
 The new strategy replaces the 2016 strategy and, like its predecessor, aims to prioritise the government's efforts in the digital realm.
 The new strategy places a stronger focus on initiatives relating to artificial intelligence and smart cities, smart villages and smart regions.
 It also addresses topics ranging from digitalisation in the transport and energy sectors to e-government and cyber risks.

-The government recently published a new detailed draft for a corporate tax reform.
-The purpose of this new draft is to set the basis for new rules on corporate tax (the last proposal having been rejected in a nationwide referendum) and to secure Switzerland's overall attractiveness as a business location.
-The draft includes several measures that have been discussed in the past, but it also addresses the criticism that contributed to the rejection in the February referendum.
+The Swiss Parliament has approved the revised version of Tax Proposal 17, a proposal for corporate tax reform.
+The new proposal aims to set the basis for new rules on Swiss corporate tax (the last proposal having been rejected in a nationwide referendum) and secure and enhance Switzerland's overall attractiveness as a business location.